AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2019-08-13-operating-system-scheduling-algorithms/index.md

 Reminder: Batch systems have to keep up with a large number of processes.
 Thus, their primary goal is to increase throughput and complete as many of those jobs as possible while maximizing CPU utilization.

-### First Come First Serve (NP)
+### First Come First Serve

-First come first serve is a fair and simple non-preemptive algorithm that runs jobs in the order in which they arrived.
+First come first serve is a non-preemptive algorithm that runs jobs in the order in which they arrived.
 However, because this algorithm is so naive, it doesn't always guarantee the best results.

 {% include "postImage.html" src: "./images/first-come.jpg", alt: "A horizontal ruler is used to represent time that runs from t = 0 to t = 15.
 A table lists information about three CPU processes.
 Process A arrived at time t = 0 and has a CPU time of 8.
 Process B arrived at time t = 2 and has a CPU time of 4.
 Process C arrived at time t = 5 and has a CPU time of 2.
 Three colored lines are shown below the ruler, in the order of A, then B, and finally C." %}